-6.When you pay the full cost for a prescription in other situations -------------------- ----------------- ----------------- ------------------
+6. When you pay the full cost for a prescription in other situation: 6.When you pay the full cost for a a p rescr iption in other situation S -- -------- ----- ----- ----- ------ ------ ------- ----- ------- -------- ---- ------- ----------- ---

-You may pay the full cost of the prescription because you find that the drug is not covered for some reason.

-□ For example, the drug may not be on the plan's List of Covered Drugs (Formulary); or it could have a requirement or restriction that you didn't know about or don't think should apply to you.
-If you decide to get the drug immediately, you may need to pay the full cost for it.

-□ Save your receipt and send a copy to us when you ask us to pay you back.
-In some situations, we may need to get more information from your doctor in order to pay you back for our share of the cost.

-7. When you utilize your Worldwide Emergency Coverage, Worldwide Urgently Needed Services, or Worldwide Emergency Transportation benefits

-You will pay the full cost of emergency services received outside of the United States at the time you receive services.
-To receive reimbursement from us, you must do the following:

-- □ Pay your bill at the time it is received.
-We will reimburse you for the difference between the amount of your bill and your cost share for the services as outlined in Chapter 4 of this document. - □ Save all of your receipts and send us copies when you ask us to pay you back.
-In some situations, we may need to get more information from you or the provider who rendered services to you in order to pay you back for our share of the cost.
-Please see Chapter 7 Section 2.1 for expense reimbursement for worldwide services. - ☐ If you are being asked to pay your bill for worldwide emergency services and are unable to make the payment, please call Customer Service for additional assistance and we may be able to help coordinate payment for covered services on your behalf.

-All of the examples above are types of coverage decisions.
-This means that if we deny your request for payment, you can appeal our decision.
-Chapter 9 of this document has information about how to make an appeal.

-Section 2 How to ask us to pay you back or to pay a bill you have received
+6. When you pay the full cost for a prescription in other situations You may pay some reason. the full cost of the prescription because you find that the drug is not covered for could have ele, the drug may not be on the plan's List of Covered Drugs (Formulary) ; or it a requirement or restriction that you didn't know about or don't think should bu.
+If you decide to get the drug immediately, you may need to pay the full cost for situations, receipt and send a copy to us when you ask us to pay you back.
+In some we may need to get more information from your doctor in order to pay you back are of the cost. - ze your Worldwide Emergency Coverage, Worldwide Urgently Needed Vorldwide Emergency Transportation benefits he full cost of emergency services received outside of the United States at the time ervices.
+To receive reimbursement from us, you must do the following: , , ill at the time it is received.
+We will reimburse you for the difference between the your bill and your cost share for the services as outlined in Chapter 4 of this. situations, services to your receipts and send us copies when you ask us to pay you back.
+In some we may need to get more information from you or the provider who rendered you in order to pay you back for our share of the cost.
+Please see Chapter 7 1 for expense reimbursement for worldwide services. make the p being asked to pay your bill for worldwide emergency services and are unable to bayment, please call Customer Service for additional assistance and we may be p coordinate payment for covered services on your behalf. • es above are types of coverage decisions.
+This means that if we deny your request can appeal our decision.
+Chapter 9 of this document has information about how al. Section 2 How to ask us to pay you back or to pay a bill you have received